secrethub/secrethub-xgo/README.md

 `SecretHub.SecretVersion` object represents a version of a secret with sensitive data.

 ### `ReadString(string path)`
-Retrieve a secret as a string:
+Retrieve a secret as a string.
  ```csharp
  string secret = client.Read("path/to/secret");
  Console.WriteLine("The secret value is " + secret);
  ```

 ### `Exists(string path)`
-Check if a secret exists at `path`:
+Check if a secret exists at `path`.
 ```csharp
 bool isSecret = client.Exists("path/to/secret");
 ```

 ### `Write(string path, string secret)`
-Write a secret to a given `path`:
+Write a secret to a given `path`.
 ```csharp
 client.Write("path/to/secret", "secret_value");
 ```

 ### `Remove(string path)`
-Delete the secret found at `path`:
+Delete the secret found at `path`.
 ```csharp
 client.Remove("path/to/secret");
 if (!client.Exists("path/to/secret"))